 Egyptian culture and society continue to captivate people across the world.
 Its diverse and storied history, and continued position as a major geo-political player ensure the ongoing global significance of the country.
 From its ancient architectural feats to artful portrayals of the 2011 revolution, Egyptian culture can satisfy all types of interests.

-Egypt’s cuisine is typical for the Middle East, drawing on Ottoman and Greek influences.
+Egypt’s cuisine stands out from the Levantine, North African and Gulf flavors with a style of its own.
+Of course, it draws on historical influences from the Ottoman and Greek periods.
 Much of the food is made from wheat, beans and peas, vegetables, and fruits, reflecting the diversity of crops that grow in the fertile Nile Delta.
 Bread is served at every meal in Egypt and sometimes can be the main dish for lower income Egyptians.
 Accordingly, the name for bread in Egypt is aeesh, which means life in Arabic.
 Bread has been famously subsidized by the government and its distribution long been used to offset the political repression Egyptians face every day.

-Kushari (above left) is considered one of two national dishes in Egypt.
-Kushari is made up of macaroni, rice, and lentils and is sometimes garnished with chickpeas and fried onions.
+Kushari (above right) is considered one of two national dishes in Egypt.
+Kushari is made up of macaroni, rice, and lentils and is garnished with chickpeas, fried onions and a tomato-vinegar sauce.
 Kushari originated from lower income families who at the end of the month had a smattering of everything left over and would create a dish made up of all the remaining ingredients.
 Today kushari is sold at every level, from street carts to high-class restaurants.
 (Photo: Dina Said, CC BY-SA 4.0, http://ow.ly/jVsu30ejBeU)

 Modern dress in Egypt today is similar to western clothing (think pants and t-shirt), though it is more modest in style.
 Some women choose to wear a hijab, which is a scarf-like material that covers one’s hair.
 Others choose to wear no head covering while some opt for the more extensive coverage provided by the niqab which leaves an opening for the eyes.
 Some women may wear the abaya, a loose-fitting robe that cover women’s bodies completely.
 Men typically wear Western attire but the robe-style jellabiya (below left) remains popular particularly amongst older generations.